SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/04-queue/03-deque.md

 Operations of the deque are:

-> * addFirst: add an element at the begining of the queue
+> * addFirst: add an element at the begining of the queue.
+> * addLast: add an element at the end of the queue.
+> * deleteFirst: remove the first element.
+> * deleteLast: remove the last element.

 ## Example